cbg-ethz/metMHN/README.md

 Mutual Hazard Networks for metastatic disease or in short [metMHN](https://www.biorxiv.org/content/10.1101/2024.01.30.577989v1) is an extension to the MHN-algorithm by [Schill et al. (2020)](https://academic.oup.com/bioinformatics/article/36/1/241/5524604) and [Schill et al. (2023)](https://www.biorxiv.org/content/10.1101/2023.12.03.569824v1) to account for the joint evolution of primary tumor and metastasis pairs.
 It accounts for sampling bias and different primary/tumor metastasis diagnosis orderings.

 ## Installation
-we advise to use a virtual environment.
+We advise to use a virtual environment.
 Create a new virtual environment

 ```bash